 When such affirmations include broad values (things that are important, goals, vision, aims, what you treasure, etc.) the construal level rises.
 Construal level indicates the level at which you process information.
 In this case, the threat and values.
 A raised construal level is broad and not very detailed.
 It allows abstract thinking, global bird’s eye view, and creates distance between you and your immediate emotional low.
 In short, raising the construal level reduces the intensity of emotions and broadens the context.
 This reduces threat and the affirmation helps people ground their self-esteem and self-worth in their values.

-Self-affirmations help people confirm and refine their personal narrative.
+Self-affirmations or self-statements help people confirm and refine their personal narrative.
 A broadened context reduces the impact of negative emotions.
 This is one of the key reasons why affirmations feel good.
+An affirmation is itself a positive emotion and research points to the idea that positive emotions aid in recovering from negative emotions and buffer against them.

-Self-affirmations can help with changing the narrative and promotes self-regulation (the broadest term for all things changeable about the self).
+Self-affirmations can help to change the narrative and that promotes self-regulation (the broadest term for all things changeable about the self).
 Because values and other positive affirmations change one’s perspective, it is easier to address non-threatening elements of an experience – such as the sincerity with which you worked, in spite of failing.

 The brain’s error detection processes function in a different way when we affirm ourselves through values or any other activity.
 When affirmed, the brain looks out for errors in judgment by being more sensitive to errors but approaches them with an opportunity to learn.
 When not affirmed, the error detection system is not geared toward the “opportunity to learn” perspective.
 These errors are often about how we judge ourselves.